GR

 • Telemedicine improves response times and medical care in maritime settings.

-• Maritime medics are legally protected when operating under physician supervision.
+• Maritime medics receive legal protection when operating under physician supervision.

 • Academic studies reinforce the importance of telemedicine in remote healthcare environments.